yamauchikazu/public/technetscriptcenter(archived)/README.md

 <br />
 Microsoft plans to retire Technet Gallery (including script center) in June 2020.

-Important: The following features have been deprecated from Windows 10 May 2020 Update (ver 2004).
+Important: The following features have been deprecated from Windows 10 May 2020 Update (ver 2004).<br />
-･ cmdlets include WindowsUpdateProvider module
+･ cmdlets include WindowsUpdateProvider module<br />
-･ root/Microsoft/Windows/WindowsUpdate WMI namespace,
+･ root/Microsoft/Windows/WindowsUpdate WMI namespace,<br />
-･ defer update option in Settings app.
+･ defer update option in Settings app.<br />

 ---------------------------------------
 Search and Install updates for Server Core by PowerShell (for RS3 or later)<br />